SatyaRaghuNandan/BigData-Interview-Prep/Meta/398. Random Pick Index/Variant_1_random_pick_max_index.md

+# // VARIANT: What if you had to use reservoir sampling to randomly sample K numbers without replacement probability?

 Great!
 You're tackling an excellent interview problem that combines **array traversal**, **randomization**, and **reservoir sampling** — a popular technique in large data streaming scenarios.

 ---